-A student in a program leading to a Doctor of Philosophy who has completed all coursework on his/her degree plan other than 691 (research) are required to be in continuous registration until all requirements for the degree have been completed.
-See Continuous Registration Requirements (http://catalog.tamu.edu/ graduate/academic-expectations-general-degree-requirements/ #registrationandacademicstatustext).
+A student in a program leading to a Doctor of Philosophy who has completed all coursework on a degree plan other than 691 (research) are required to be in continuous registration until all requirements for the degree have been completed.
+See Continuous Registration Requirements (https://catalog.tamu.edu/graduate/academic-expectations-generaldegree-requirements/#registrationandacademicstatustext).